 BLOBcolumn value is logged, rather than the statement generating the data.

-You cannot see on the slave what statements were received from the master and executed.
+You cannot see on the replica what statements were received from the source and executed.
 However, you can see what data was changed using mysqlbinlog with the options

 Alternatively, use the